KrzysztofDux/DjangoRESTCommunicator/README.md

 /dispatch/login
 ```
 (this element is just a scaffolding for now, to be replaced with safe approach in the future)
-JSON with two fields is being returned:
+JSON with two fields will be returned:
 ```
 {"identity": "[8 characters long number]", "password": "[8 characters alphanumeric]"}
 ```
-To send message send POST request to the endpoint
+To send a message send POST request to the endpoint
 ```
 /dispatch/send_message
 ```